w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 :::
 ::::

-Imagine that we’ve created commits up to `000007.json` and that Spark has cached this version of the table in memory.
+Imagine that we have created commits up to `000007.json` and that Spark has cached this version of the table in memory.

 - In the meantime, other writers have written new data to the table, adding commits up to `0000012.json`.
 - To incorporate these new transactions, Spark runs a `listFrom` version 7 operation to see the new changes to the table.